cdown/chrisdown.name/_posts/2025-05-12-safer-signal-sending-with-pkill-require-handler.md

 {% endhighlight %}

-The key field here is `SigCgt` (that is, "signals caught"), which shows which signals have userspace handlers registered.
+The key field here is `SigCgt` (that is, "signals caught"), which shows which signals have userspace handlers registered in this process.
 These fields are hexadecimal bitmaps where each bit represents a signal number.
 If bit N-1 is set, it means there's a handler for signal N.

+So to decode these, we first decode these from hexadecimal, and then check the relevant bit position.
+For `SIGUSR1`, for example, we can see the value the value is 10:

+{% highlight bash %}
+% kill -l USR1
+10
+{% endhighlight %}

+So since we have a userspace signal handler if bit N-1 is set, we should check if bit 9 is set.

-The implementation of the `--require-handler` flag is quite straightforward.
-It reads this bitmap from `/proc/[pid]/status` and checks if the bit corresponding to the signal is set:
+That's exactly how this new feature works, too.
+When you call `pkill -H`, we read the bitmap from `/proc/[pid]/status` and check if the bit corresponding to the signal is set:

 {% cc %}
 {% highlight c %}
-static unsigned long long unhex (const char *restrict in) {
+static unsigned long long unhex(const char *restrict in) {
     unsigned long long ret;
     char *rem;
     errno = 0;